 There are words such as tenderness, warmth, intimacy and endearment used to describe love.

 What happens when when we can feel deep tenderness for ourselves and what WE FEEL?

 What happens when we can love what WE FEEL about what others are doing?

-When you can begin to shift from negative self talk and blame of to a place of self-love, forgiveness, acceptance, and compassion, then our entire world shifts.
+When you can begin to shift from negative self talk and blame to a place of self-love, forgiveness, acceptance, and compassion, then our entire world shifts.
 The secret though is an INTERNAL FOCUS ON WHAT WE FEEL, as opposed to an external focus on the person or the situation.